Patent Protection Definition: Everything You Need to Know

 However, trade secrets do come with some disadvantages.
 An inventor may have to go to great lengths and spend a lot of money to maintain the secrecy, such as by restricting access to the buildings and grounds where the secret is used or kept, labeling and restricting access to confidential information, and protecting electronic trade secrets through expensive technical means.

 If you need help with the patent protection definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.